The effects of stress on your body

 - Exhibiting more nervous behaviour, such as nail biting, fidgeting and pacing.

 What are the consequences of long-term stress?

 A little stress every now and then is not something to be concerned about.
-Ongoing, chronic stress, however, can cause or exacerbate many serious health problems, including:
+On-going, long-term (chronic stress) however, can cause or exacerbate many serious health problems, including:

 - Cardiovascular disease, including heart disease, high blood pressure, abnormal heart rhythms, heart attacks and stroke

 Sexual dysfunction, such as erectile dysfunction (impotence) and premature ejaculation in men and loss of sexual desire in both men and women

 Skin and hair problems, such as acne, psoriasis, eczema and permanent hair loss

 Gastrointestinal problems, such as heartburn, indigestion, gastritis, and irritable bowel syndrome (IBS)